Get a permit for a septic system

 - direct all stormwater from the house roof to a legal point of discharge

 - maintain a regularly cut lawn over the entire drainage area

 - plant some shrubs around and near the drainage area (not directly on the drain)

 - minimise the use of harsh household chemicals as these may kill the bacteria which make your septic tank work.

 As of 1 July 2021, regulatory changes to onsite wastewater management systems for all Local Government areas has resulted in a change to the permit fee system.
-The minimum fee is currently set at 48.88 fee units for a construct/install/alteration permit and 37.25 fee units for a minor alteration permit
+Most fees for septic systems are statutory fees set out in the Environment Protection Regulations and are determined using fee units.
+The current fee unit for 2022-23 is $15.29.

 You can apply: